 Tipping in bars: Tipping is not common in bars or pubs.

-Tipping in taxi drivers: While it is polite to tip 10-15% of the taxi fare, most people simply round up to the nearest pound.
+Tipping in taxi drivers: While it is polite to tip 10-15% of the taxi fare, most people round up to the nearest pound.

-6. Not researching restaurants ahead of time
+8. Not researching restaurants ahead of time

-Since London restaurants can be quite expensive, it’s worth your while to do a little research before you arrive.
-Use review websites such as Yelp to find the top rated restaurants in my price range.
+London restaurants can be quite expensive, so it’s worth your while to do some research before arriving.
+I like using review websites such as Trip Advisor or Yelp to find the top-rated restaurants in my price range.

 9. Not buying a return ticket for the Airport Express train

 There are a few ways to travel from the airport into London.
 The quickest option is to take the airport express train.

 This can help maximize your vacation time.
 If you want to visit London on a budget, remember that it’s cheaper to buy a return ticket than paying for two separate trips.